Adarma 2022 Ransomware Readiness Report

 According to our study, 58% of UK businesses with more than 2000 employees have suffered a ransomware attack.

-Criminals are cashing in
+Criminals are Cashing In

 Did you pay the ransom?